Captain of wrecked Fauntleroy ferry resigns

 “This is a bad accident and nobody got hurt,” Twohig said.
 “That’s what’s important.”

-State Sen. Joe Nguyen, a Democrat whose district includes West Seattle and Vashon Island, said he and his district partner Rep. Joe Fitzgibbon plan to hold a town hall on the incident.
+State Sen. Joe Nguyen, a Democrat whose district includes West Seattle and Vashon Island, said he and his district partner, Rep. Joe Fitzgibbon, plan to hold a town hall on the incident.

 “This is a lifeline for so many members of our community,” he said.
 “Safety of the ferry fleet in general is an important one to all of us.”